kitchensjn/tskit_arg_visualizer/docs/tutorial.md

 tree_highlighting : bool
-    Include the interactive chromosome at the bottom of the figure to to let users highlight trees in the ARG (default=True) y_axis_labels : bool
+    Include the interactive chromosome at the bottom of the figure to to let users highlight trees in the ARG (default=True) y_axis_labels : bool, list, or dict
-    Includes labelled y-axis on the left of the figure (default=True) y_axis_scale : string
+    Whether to include the y-axis on the left of the figure.
+By default, tick marks will be automatically chosen.
+You can specify a list of tick marks to use instead.
+You can also set custom text for tick marks using a dictionary where key is the time and value is the text. (default=True) y_axis_scale : string
     Scale used for the positioning nodes along the y-axis.
 Options:
         "rank" (default) - equal vertical spacing between nodes